 Dengue fever in Brazil - summary

-The following states and municipalities continue to report significant transmission of the dengue fever virus:
+The following states continue to report high levels of transmission of the dengue fever virus:

 All travellers to areas where the dengue fever virus is active can reduce their risk of exposure by taking all necessary precautions to avoid mosquito bites.
 Many persons with dengue fever do not seek medical care and are not reported to health authorities.
 There may be many more cases in the community than the reports indicate.